s2t2/gspread-models-py/README.md

 ```

-When defining your class, specify a `SHEET_NAME` as well as a list of `COLUMNS` in the sheet.
+When defining your class, specify a `SHEET_NAME` as well as a list of sheet-specific `COLUMNS`.

 **Step 3:** Setup a corresponding sheet for this model.

-For the example above example above, create a sheet called "books", and specify an initial row of column headers: "id", "title", "author", "year", and "created_at" (in this specific order).
-In addition to the sheet-specific attributes of "title", "author", and "year", the base model will manage a unique identifier "id" (always the first column in the sheet) as well as a timestamp "created_at" (always the last column in the sheet).
+For the example above, create a sheet called "books", and specify an initial row of column headers: "id", "title", "author", "year", and "created_at".

+In addition to the sheet-specific attributes ("title", "author", and "year"), the base model will manage a unique identifier ("id") as well as a timestamp ("created_at").

 ## Query Interface

-The base model provides an intuitive query interface for any child class that inherits from it.
+Classes that inherit from the base model will have access to an in intuitive query interface.

 ### Creating Records